-- it provides approximately between 43 and 60 dwellings; and - the southern half of the site is provided as community land for an extension of the existing playing fields with associated car parking; and - it provides a mix of dwellings in accordance with Policy STRAD3; and - the design of dwellings is in accordance with the requirements of Policy STRAD2; and - green open space is provided to serve the new dwellings; and - vehicular access is provided via New Street; and - a direct footway link is provided on the south side of New Street from the boundary of the site to link up with the existing footway on New Street; and - there is no development of land at high risk of surface water flooding which should instead be used to provide an appropriate drainage solution to serve the needs of the development in accordance with Policy STRAD4 (and be accompanied by an appropriate management strategy); - it is served by a sustainable long term solution in respect of electricity provision in accordance with Policy STRAD4; and - in order to protect the amenity of neighbouring properties and to provide an appropriate buffer with the open countryside and community land, landscape buffers are provided on all boundaries of the site and, where relevant, meet the requirements of Policy STRAD2.
+- it provides approximately between 43 and 60 dwellings; and - the southern half of the site is provided as community land for an extension of the existing playing fields with associated car parking; and - it provides a mix of dwellings in accordance with Policy STRAD3; and - the design of dwellings is in accordance with the requirements of Policy STRAD2; and - green open space is provided to serve the new dwellings; and - vehicular access is provided via New Street; and - a direct footway link is provided on the south side of New Street from the boundary of the site to link up with the existing footway on New Street; and - there is no development of land at high risk of surface water flooding which should instead be used to provide an appropriate drainage solution to serve the needs of the development in accordance with Policies STRAD4 and STRAD5 (and be accompanied by an appropriate management strategy); and - it maintains or preferably improves the water quality in the Chickering Bec and its tributary; and - it is served by a sustainable long term solution in respect of electricity provision in accordance with Policy STRAD4; and - in order to protect the amenity of neighbouring properties and to provide an appropriate buffer with the open countryside and community land, landscape buffers are provided on all boundaries of the site and, where relevant, meet the requirements of Policy STRAD2. - As the site is on the edge of the medieval settlement and has not been systematically assessed for archaeological remains, any planning application should be supported by the results of an archaeological evaluation which enables impacts on archaeological remains to be considered and provision made for preservation.